What Is Espresso? The Beginner's Complete Guide

 Espresso Machine with Pressure Regulation

 Look for: 9-bar pressure regulation (OPV), temperature stability, and a real steam wand if you want milk drinks.
 For beginners: Breville Bambino Plus ($300–$350), De'Longhi Dedica Arte ($200–$250).
 Intermediate step-up: Breville Barista Express (built-in grinder, $700), Gaggia Classic Pro ($450–$500).
 These machines deliver consistent pressure and temperature that budget machines can't match.
 Not sure which type suits you?
-Our espresso machine types guide breaks down every category.
+Our espresso machine types guide breaks down every category, and our best espresso machines page shows top-tested picks at every budget.

 Precision Scale (0.1g Accuracy)